mikeotizels/Mikeotizels/README.md

 Mikeotizels Developer - Software Readme
 =======================================

-"Built by a Developer, for a Developer.
-Make it Bigger and Better!"

 Mikotizels projects under Mikeotizels Developer are build for use by other developers for development purpose only.
 For commercial use, you may need to buy Mikeotizels Commercial License.

-All Mikeotizels Developer projects are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation;
-or any other open source licence found in the LICENSE.md file. (at your option).
+Code distributed as part of Mikeotizels Developer project is released under the terms of any of the Open Source licenses found in the LICENSE file, at your choice.

 See LICENCE.md for details.